One woman killed, one hurt by man with knife in downtown Pittsburgh

 Breaking News Emails

-A man with a knife fatally stabbed one woman and wounded another in an apparently random attack in downtown Pittsburgh on Thursday, police said.
+A man fatally stabbed one woman and wounded another in an apparently random attack in downtown Pittsburgh on Thursday, police said.

-The woman who was killed died from a stab wound to the neck, said Victor Joseph, who heads the Pittsburgh Police Department's violent crimes unit.
+The woman died from a stab wound to the neck, said Victor Joseph, who heads the Pittsburgh Police Department's violent crimes unit.
 The other woman was in stable condition, he said.

 Moments before the attack, a police officer was checking on a woman at a bus stop who he feared might be in medical distress, Joseph said.
 As he was checking on her, the assailant stabbed the woman, who later died.